GeoMOER/moer-mpg-geoai/docs/index.md

 This course will take place in a hybrid synchronous setting in presence in room F 14 | 00A19 and online.
 In addition, there will be regular meetings with a tutor.
-Details on the additional tutor sessions will be provided in the first regular session, which will take place on **Wednesday 23.10.2024 at 9:15 am** (German time) in room F 14 | 00A19.
+Details on the additional tutor sessions will be provided in the first regular session, which will take place on **Wednesday 22.10.2025 at 9:15 am** (German time) in room F 14 | 00A19.
-The virtual room for online participants must be accesses via ILIAS.
+The virtual room for online participants must be accessed via [ILIAS](https://ilias.uni-marburg.de/ilias.php?baseClass=ilrepositorygui&ref_id=4407825).
 Note that the tutor sessions are voluntary.
 {: .notice--info}